ideri/IDERInote/PowerShell_Scripts/intqdadm-templateSelector/Readme.md

 ## Server connection template
 In most cases, you will only use a single IDERI note server in your environment for message creation.
 Although each template can have its own independent connection section, a common connection template can also be used so that you do not have to maintain the connections for each template separately.
 The connection template file to be used can be defined via the script variable **$SERVER_CONNECTION_SEKTION_INI_FILE_NAME** and should only contain the **[Connection]** ini section with its values.
+You can find a [sample template ini file for the connection](Templates/_IDERInoteServerConnectionSection.ini) in the *Templates* folder in this repository.

 Example of the content of a connection template file:
 ``` ini